This mastering guide is meant to give you the tools and knowledge you need to get a decent master out of your track.

-We are going to break down this guide into 6 different sections, each posted every Monday:
+We’re going to break down this guide into 6 different sections:

-Mastering is the process of finalizing a song by applying subtle technical touches to allow it to compete commercially with other songs in the market.
-A mastering engineer is also responsible for preparing and submitting files to label and various digital domains for ingestion (ie: preparing a MASTER).
+Mastering is the process of finalizing a song by applying subtle technical touches that allow it to compete commercially with other songs in the market.
+A mastering engineer is also responsible for preparing and submitting files to labels and various digital domains for ingestion.

 When coming up with a master, there are a few things you should look out for.
 Here are some tips:

-- The master should play well on a wide range of systems (laptop speakers, earbuds, hi-fi, car).
+- The master should play well across a wide range of systems (laptop speakers, earbuds, hi-fi, etc.).

 - The master should sound like a finished product.

-- The master should meet technical specifications by label / artists.
+- The master should meet technical specifications presented by labels / artists.